LLNL/zfp/docs/source/limitations.rst

   instance, compressed 64-bit-per-value storage of 128-bit quad-precision numbers could greatly improve the accuracy of double-precision floating-point computations using the same amount of storage.
+  The |zfp| compressed-array classes do not yet support integer scalar types.

 - Complex-valued arrays are not directly supported.
 Real and imaginary components must be stored as separate arrays, which may result in lost